StrongMind/culture/tech_sessions/cohorts/topics/epics_and_kpis.md

 So if you could achieve your Value without completing your KPIs, your KPIs probably aren’t the right milestones.
 The same is true if you feel like you could complete all your KPIs and still not achieve your Value.

+## Good, Better, Best: Done, Outputs, and Outcomes
-## Types of KPIs
+Which of these KPIs would you choose:

+1. Curriculum is able to preview and print a course
+2. The time curriculum spends printing courses will be reduced by 90%
+3. Curriculum is able to increase course production by 10% YOY Why?

-#### **Inputs**
+#### **Done KPIs**
-Inputs are things that you can control.

-The number of stores that open, relaunching a company website, reducing the weight of a component that’s manufactured — these are all inputs.

-Example 1: To get our candidate elected, knock on at least 10,000 doors.
-Example 2: Test three marketing campaigns to renew subscribers to our service.
+1. Curriculum is able to preview and print a course

+We want to avoid binary (done or not done) KPIs when possible.

+They don't really help us prove the value of the work.

 #### **Outputs**
-Outputs are the effects of your inputs.
+Outputs are benchmarks that need to be met to achieve your value.
 Increasing sales revenue, reaching performance benchmarks, or attracting a certain number of attendees to a conference — these are outputs.

 Example 1: To get our candidate elected, get 20,000 people to commit to voting for her.
 Example 2: Achieve a subscriber renewal rate above 63%.
+Example 3: The time curriculum spends printing courses will be reduced by 90%

 #### **Outcomes**
 Outcomes are a more advanced way to think about outputs.
 Outputs tend to describe the desired end result itself.
-Outcomes often emphasize the “before” and “after” more clearly than either an input or an output.

-To clarify, let’s look at two sample Objectives and potential KPIs viewed through the lens of either being an input, output or outcome.
+3. Curriculum is able to increase course production by 10% YOY

+In this example we are saying that the value in decreasing time printing courses IS REALLY an increase in capacity to make more courses.
+This is ultimately the goal.

+Outcomes can be more difficult to measure as they might have multiple inputs, longer time frames etc. They also represent the real value to the organization so are good to be aware of even if they end up being tracked at the Initiative level.

-Objective: Get our candidate elected.
+Epic: Get our candidate elected to office this fall

-Input: Volunteers must knock on at least 10,000 doors.
+Done KPI: Volunteers must knock on at least 10,000 doors.
-Output: Get 20,000 people to commit to voting for our candidate.
+Output KPI: Get 20,000 people to commit to voting for our candidate.
-Outcome: Our candidate wins more districts than they did in the previous election.
+Outcome KPI: Our candidate wins more districts than they did in the previous election.

-Value: Customers value our service.
+Epic: Increase Renewal Rates

-Input: Run three marketing campaigns aimed at renewals.
+Done KPI: Run three marketing campaigns aimed at renewals.
-Output: Achieve a 67% renewal rate.
+Output KPI: Achieve a 67% renewal rate.
-Outcome: Increase renewal rates by 10%.
+Outcome KPI: Increase renewal rates by 10%.

 (*Activity to practice KPI writing)